Clybius/ComfyUI-Extra-Samplers/README.md

 * edge_enhancement: Sharpens the latent, and then applies a bilateral blur, leaving the edges sharpened.
 Defaults to **(0.25)**.
 * perphist: Adds previous denoised variable to the current denoised using perpendicular vector projection.
 Default of **(0.5)**, where higher values add the old denoised variable, and negative values subtract the old denoised variable.
 * substeps: Amount of times to iterate over each step and average the results.
 Can be useful for obtaining higher quality at a given step count.
 Inspired by [ReNoise](https://arxiv.org/pdf/2403.14602v1.pdf).
 Default of **(2)**.
 * noise_modulation: Modulates the noise based on the denoising step or other functionality.
-Current options with a default of **("intensity")**: ("none", "intensity")
+Current options with a default of **("intensity")**: ("none", "intensity", "frequency")
 * modulation_strength: Strength of the modulation, utilizing a weighted sum between the modulated noise and normal noise.
 Default of **(2.0)**.
 Only has an effect when noise_modulation != "none".
+* modulation_dims: Chooses where to apply noise modulation.
+(1) is in the channels only, perceptually the strongest effect.
+(2) is in the height and width of the noisy tensor, and has the weakest effect (but that doesn't mean worse).
+(3) is both channels and height n' width.
+* reversible_dampen: Multiplier of the reversible correction in the `reversible_` samplers.
+Increase for less reversibility, and decrease for more.
+There be dragons lower than .5 with low steps.

+#### Noise Modulation Functionality:
+* modulation_dims: Choose between C, HW, or CHW.
+(In regards to the latent's channels, height + width, or channels + height + width)

+* none: No change from normal ancestralness behavior.
+* intensity: Scales noise based on the standard deviation of the current noisy tensor, and the intensity value.
+* frequency: Scales the high-frequency components of the noise based on the given noisy tensor's standard deviation, and intensity.

 #### Supreme Sampler step methods:
 * Euler: A simple 1st-order step method.
 * DPM_1/2/3S: 1st, 2nd, and 3rd-order samplers of the DPM family of solvers.
 * Bogacki Shampine: Denoise using the Bogacki-Shampine method of ODE solvers.
 3rd-order sampler.
 * RK4/RK45/Adaptive_RK: High-order Runge-Kutta samplers, where RK4 is a 4th-order sampler, RK45 is 6th-order, and Adaptive RK will choose between 4th/3rd/2nd/1st order based on error between previous and current denoised variables.
-* Reversible_Heun: Utilizes an implementation of the reversible heun step method, similar to the one found in [torchsde](https://github.com/google-research/torchsde), and as implemented in [this paper](https://arxiv.org/abs/2105.13493).
-2nd-order sampler.
+* Reversible Variants: Utilizes an implementation of the reversible correction heun step method, similar to the one found in [torchsde](https://github.com/google-research/torchsde), and as implemented in [this paper](https://arxiv.org/abs/2105.13493).
+Reversible_Heun is a 2nd-order sampler, with an experimental Reversible_Heun_1S for a 1st-order alternative method.
+There is also Reversible_Bogacki_Shampine, which produces even more colorful results.
 * Trapezoidal: A [method to solve ODEs](https://en.wikipedia.org/wiki/Trapezoidal_rule_(differential_equations)) derived from the [Trapezoidal Rule](https://en.wikipedia.org/wiki/Trapezoidal_rule) for computing integrals.
 * Dynamic: Chooses a sampler based on error.
 Error is the same methodization as in adaptive_rk.
 The choices between samplers are as follows, in order from high error to low error: RKF45, RK4, Bogacki_Shampine, Trapezoidal, Euler.
 May change in the future.